tronprotocol/documentation-en/docs/mechanism-algorithm/sr.md

 ## How to Become a Super Representative

-In TRON network, any account can apply to become a witness.
-Every account can vote for witnesses.

-The top 27 witnesses are called SR, the witnesses from 28th to 127th are called Partner, the witnesses after 128th are called Candidates.
-Only SR can produce blocks.
+Block producers in the TRON network, also called super representatives, are elected by voting.
+Any account can apply to become a super representative candidate by paying 9999 TRX and then participate in the super representative election.
+Any account can vote for super representative candidates, and the top 27 candidates with the most votes become super representatives, and they have the right to produce blocks.
+Super representative needs to run a TRON node to participate in block production, and will also receive block rewards and voting rewards.
+Voters who vote to super representatives will receive voting rewards.

+The super representative candidates ranked 28th to 127th are also called super representative partners.
+Super representative partners do not participate in block production and packaging transactions, but will receive voting rewards.
+Voters who vote to super representative partners will also receive voting rewards.

-The votes will be counted every 6 hours, so super representatives may also change every 6 hours.
+The votes will be counted every 6 hours, so super representatives and super representative partners will be changed every 6 hours.

-To prevent vicious attack, TRON network burns 9999 TRX from the account that applies to become a super representative candidate.

 ## Super Representative Election